LearnersGuild/guide/Learning_Guide/Review.md

 - Log quality and completeness in Echo.
 1. Be rigorous.
 Don't give people the benefit of the doubt.
 If a spec is incomplete or unfulfilled, don't count it as complete.
 Give honest feedback.
 It's the only way we learn.
 - Once the review is complete, you can just close the pull request (without merging), and keep the empty branch for future reviews.
 - Check [prrr](http://prrr.apps.learnersguild.org) for more pending reviews and claim them. **You should aim to claim and complete two thorough reviews per review period**

+**You should aim to do a thorough review of 2 projects** individually, OR **pair on reviewing three projects**.

+If there are no projects to review on prrr, then find [already done reviews](http://prrr.apps.learnersguild.org/all) and review them.
+Once your done with a project code review, use `/review` in echo to review completeness and quality.

 ## Guidelines for OSS projects